Dangerous Liaisons (TV series)

-Dangerous Liaisons is an American period drama television series, based upon the novel of the same name by Pierre Choderlos de Laclos.
+Dangerous Liaisons is an American period drama television series, loosely based upon the novel of the same name by Pierre Choderlos de Laclos.
 It premiered on Starz on November 6, 2022.
 Ahead of its premiere, the series was renewed for a second season.
 In December 2022, the series was canceled, reversing the early renewal.
-It was also reported that the executive producers are currently shopping the series elsewhere.
+It was also reported that the executive producers were shopping the series elsewhere.